TsukiAndroid/Tsuki/README.md

 ## 🙏 Credits

-- **Arsveiled** — new feature planning, design and coding contributions that brought this fork to life.
-Huge thanks for the work on custom sources, animations, the new app identity and countless quality‑of‑life improvements.
+- **Arsveiled** — new feature planning, contributions that brought this fork to life.
+Gotta give myself some credit, no ?
 - Original **Futon** team — for the base this fork was built on.
 - **Kotatsu** team — Tsuki's grandparent project.
 - **kotatsu-parsers-redo** — manga source parsers.
-- **Anthropic Claude** — pair-programming partner for the ground-up work.
+- **Claude** — pair-programming partner for the ground-up work.

 ---

 ## ✨ Features

 - 📚 **1200+ manga sources** built-in via kotatsu-parsers-redo
-- 🌐 **Add custom sources** — paste any URL to browse any site via WebView
+- 🌐 **Add custom sources** — paste any URL to browse any site via WebView also add that source as an inbuilt app source so that we can avoid having problems related to extension on older devices like mine.
-- 🎨 **Material You UI** — dynamic color theming on Android 12+
+- 🎨 **Material You UI** — dynamic color theming on Android 12+ (Still in progess, I don't have an Android 12 so i couldn't test it)
 - 🖼️ **Adjustable cover background transparency** in Appearance settings
 - 📖 Standard and Webtoon-optimized reader
 - ⬇️ Download manga for offline reading